Where Should You Avoid Anchoring?

 Never anchor in a place where there is a lot of debris underwater.
 Avoid logs, sunken ships, garbage dumps, abandoned docks, and machinery that may be submerged.
 If you don’t have good visibility in the water, ask the dock manager for recommendations for good anchoring spots.

 Anchoring in places where the wind blows from the sea and hits the shore and land is not a safe idea.
-Your boat will be at the mercy of the wind and waves if it is too small, and you may not be able to avoid colliding with the shore.
+Your boat will be at the mercy of the wind and waves if it is too small, and you may be unable to avoid colliding with the shore.

 Avoid anchoring near the lee shore if you don’t want to be involved in a boating accident.
 Keep a safe distance from the shore while anchoring.